Parents notice first.

 Most teachers understood the dilemma.
 However, several used the word “lazy.”
 Although we tried psychotropic medication, it reduced but didn’t eliminate his inattentiveness.

-Near the end of middle school, my son finally displayed the ability to fully cooperate with intelligence testing – so the results would be deemed reliable.
+Near the end of middle school, my son finally displayed the focus and patience to fully cooperate with intelligence testing – so the results would be deemed reliable.
 At last, I would have more accurate information about his level of functioning.

 With new insight into my son’s diagnosis, the reasons for his immense struggles were clear.